-- The public entity must certify that no local community-based organizations exist that are capable of filling this role. - The public entity must provide the same showing of robust community engagement as a nonpublic entity would be required to show. - Public entities that have failed to act as community-based partners in a past project certification would be ineligible.
+- The public entity must represent a municipality or county (or school district, park district, etc.) in a municipality or county in the bottom 25% of the state by population. - The public entity must certify that no local community-based organizations exist that are capable of filling this role. - The public entity must provide the same showing of robust community engagement as a nonpublic entity would be required to show. - Public entities that have failed to act as community-based partners in a past project certification would be ineligible.